 ALLOWED % OF OWNERS BEHIND ON ASSOCIATION DUES

 Additionally, condo associations can be certified even if 15% or less of the owners are behind on their monthly fees for up to 60 days, whereas before the time restriction was only 30 days.
 In an economy in which many owners struggle to pay their fees, this is good news.

 As for investors, they can now own up to 50% of the total units, if at least half are occupied by other owners.
 Previously, this was only 10%.

 Also, the amount of space that can be used commercially has been increased to 35% from 25%.
 In certain cases, it could be up to 50%.
 This is crucial because of the development of urban condos that contain retail stores and offices and depend on them to generate revenue to finance the development.

 The insurance rules for associations have also been changed for condos that use management companies.
 Such companies no longer have to obtain separate fidelity insurance for each condo, but have the option of being named on the association’s policy as an insured or be subject to the policy under an endorsement on the policy.

 While the FHA refers to the rules as “temporary adjustments” in response to changes in the market, they may become permanent if they have the desired effect on the housing market.
 Some in the industry hope for additional changes, such as lowering the requirement that 50% of a condo development’s units be sold to third-party buyers before it is eligible for FHA financing – a difficult task when most people want to use FHA loans, but these new rules are a step in the right direction for those involved in the condo market.

-SLG has been providing high quality legal counsel and services to individuals and businesses for over fifteen years.
+SLG has been providing high quality legal counsel and services to individuals and businesses for over sixteen years.
 In that time, we have helped thousands of clients to achieve their goals.